 Financial instruments, except those classified at amortised cost are carried in the Balance Sheet at fair value.
 For most assets, including bonds, money market funds and pooled funds, the fair value is taken from the market price.
-The fair values of other instruments have been estimated by calculating the net present value of the remaining contractual cash flows at 31 March 2019.
+The fair values of other instruments have been estimated by discounting expected future profits at a suitable market rate for similar equity investments.

-Financial instruments classified at amortised and all non-derivative financial liabilities are carried in the Balance Sheet at amortised cost.
-Their fair values have been estimated by calculating the net present value of the remaining contractual cash flows at 31 March 2019, using the following methods and assumptions:
+Financial instruments classified at amortised cost are carried in the Balance Sheet at amortised cost.
+Their fair values have been estimated by calculating the net present value of the remaining contractual cash flows at 31 March 2020, using the following methods and assumptions:

 - Loans borrowed by the Council have been valued by discounting the contractual cash flows over the whole life of the instrument at the appropriate market rate for local authority loans. - The value of "Lender's Option Borrower's Option" (LOBO) loans have been increased by the value of the embedded options.
 Lenders' options to propose an increase to the interest rate on the loan have been valued according to a proprietary model for Bermudan cancellable swaps.
-Borrower's contingent options to accept the increased rate or repay the loan have been valued at zero, on the assumption that lenders will only exercise their options when market rates have risen above the contractual loan rate. - The fair values of other long-term loans and investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31 March 2019. - The fair values of finance lease assets and liabilities and of PFI scheme liabilities have been calculated by discounting the contractual cash flows (excluding service charge elements) at the appropriate AA-rated corporate bond yield - No early repayment or impairment is recognised for any financial instrument. - The fair value of short-term instruments, including cash, money market funds, call accounts, trade payables and receivables is assumed to be a reasonable approximation to the carrying amount.
+Borrower's contingent options to accept the increased rate or repay the loan have been valued at zero, on the assumption that lenders will only exercise their options when market rates have risen above the contractual loan rate. - The fair values of other long-term loans and investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31 March 2020. - The fair values of finance lease assets and liabilities and of PFI scheme liabilities have been calculated by discounting the contractual cash flows (excluding service charge elements) at the appropriate AA-rated corporate bond yield - No early repayment or impairment is recognised for any financial instrument. - The fair value of short-term instruments, including cash, money market funds, call accounts, short term borrowing, trade payables and receivables is assumed to be a reasonable approximation to the carrying amount.